cgpayne/electropsychographer/README.md

 ![](https://raw.githubusercontent.com/cgpayne/electropsychographer/master/markdown_images/cond2_fold0_pca/PC1_vs_PC2.png)

+### Choice of Model

-I then chose to start with a random forest model on these 60 principal components since it is robust and more efficient than a neural net for non-linear structured data with few samples.
-In the future I will also train a logistic regression and a neural net for comparison.
+I then chose to start with a random forest model on these 60 principal components.
+As can be seen in the [Visualization](#visualization), many cyclic patterns arise in the EEG brain waves (alpha, beta, delta, theta) which occur in the 1ms to 1sec time scale across the ~3sec time series recorded.
+This would suggest that a convolutional neural network (CNN) would be useful, since it is good at distinguishing these sorts of patterns independent of shifts in time.
+However, a random forest is more robust and more efficient than a CNN for non-linear structured data with few samples.
+This is because random forests account for overfitting of the model via bagging, whereas neural nets have a tendency to overfit, hence they require larger datasets.
+In the future I will also train a logistic regression and a neural net for the purpose of comparison.

 ### Metrics